AindreaAjax/ML_Introduction/Statistics/Theory/05_Probability_distribution_functions_PDFs.md

 Example: Using the same height example, the CDF tells you what is the probability that an individual's height is less than or equal to 6 feet.

-The CDF of a continuous random variable can be calculated by integrating the probability density function (PDF) of X from 0 to x.
+The CDF of a continuous random variable can be calculated by integrating the probability density function (PDF) of X from -inf to x.

 $$F(x) = \int_{-\infty}^{x} f(x) \, dx $$